stephen-quiton/stephen-quiton.github.io/pages/FW1-PythonInst.md

 ### FireWorks

 Installing python packages on HPC is [not necessarily the same](https://hpcc.usc.edu/support/documentation/python/) as if you were to do the same with your own machine.
 This is because the command `pip` usually goes to a directory guarded by sudo permissions, which we don't have.
-Thus, the commands we need to use is:
+Thus, the commands we need to use are:

 ```
 source /usr/usc/python/3.6.0/setup.sh